OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **MyApp.connstrings.octopus.config** to file **MyApp.WinSvc.exe.config**

-## Applying multiple transforms to a single target in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformstoasingletargetinadifferentdirectoryApplyingmultipletransformstoasingletargetinadifferentdirectory}
+## Applying multiple transforms to a single target in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformstoasingletargetinadifferentdirectory}

 Given a package which has the structure: